Proof-of-concept of a xenon-based cryogenic heat pump demonstrator for future liquid xenon observatories: The heat pump demonstrator

-Three separate PID control loops are used in parallel to mimic the behavior of a connected distillation column, and to operate the heat pump.
-The heat load of the ``virtual'' distillation column is set directly by the electrical power $P_\mathrm{E}$ supplied to the evaporator heaters, thus defining the cooling power $\dot{Q}_\mathrm{E}(\dot{m})$ of the heat pump.
+Three separate PID control loops are configured via the NodeRed instance using self-defined control loops based on the Siemens PIDs.
+In total they mimic the behavior of a connected ``virtual'' distillation column and stabilize the liquid levels inside evaporator and condenser if the heat load of the virtual column changes.
+The heat load of the virtual column is set directly by the electrical power $P_\mathrm{E}$ supplied to the evaporator heaters, thus defining the cooling power $\dot{Q}_\mathrm{E}(\dot{m})$ of the heat pump.
 The first control loop manages the fixed temperature of the condenser.
-It works against the constant cooling power $\dot{Q}_\mathrm{CH}$ of the cold head by actively adjusting the power $P_\mathrm{C}(\dot{m})$ of the three counter-heaters mounted inside the electro-welded copper disk, maintaining a stable temperature gradient to the virtual distillation column.
-Consequently, the heating power provided by the heat pump $\dot{Q}_\mathrm{C}(\dot{m})$, can be indirectly determined by measuring $P_\mathrm{C}(\dot{m})$.
+It works against the constant cooling power $\dot{Q}_\mathrm{CH}$ of the cold head by actively adjusting the power $P_\mathrm{C}(\dot{m}_\mathrm{tot})$ of the three counter-heaters mounted inside the electro-welded copper disk, maintaining a stable temperature gradient to the virtual distillation column.
+Consequently, the heating power provided by the heat pump $\dot{Q}_\mathrm{C}(\dot{m})$ can be indirectly determined by measuring $P_\mathrm{C}(\dot{m}_\mathrm{tot})$.
 The second control loop monitors the liquid level of the evaporator and adjusts the opening of the expansion valve if needed.
 It has a slow reaction time to reduce the stress on the expansion valve tip.
 The third loop is faster and adjusts the opening of the flow controller downstream of the compressor depending on the evaporator pressure.
 This indirectly links the heat load $P_\mathrm{E}$ of the virtual distillation column with the xenon mass flow $\dot{m}$ through the liquid level of the evaporator.